 The enable registers enable the selected interrupts.
 The request registers are software driven requests of the selected interrupts.
 The pending registers are pending requests.
-The clear registers clear the selected interrupts.
-The arm registers arm the selected interrupts for edge triggering.
+The clear registers clear the selected interrupts. selected The for arm registers arm the interrupts edge triggering.
 The level registers set level (1) or edge (0) for the selected interrupts.
 The polarity registers set polarity high (1) or low (0) for the selected interrupts.